Hello! Thank you for visiting.

 ABOUT MY PRACTICE

 I see clients one day a week [Tuesdays] in Culver City for in-person sessions.
-I offer video sessions Wednesdays through Fridays on ZOOM, a secure, private, and HIPAA-compliant platform.
+I offer video sessions Thursdays and Fridays on ZOOM, a secure, private, and HIPAA-compliant platform.
 I use another service, SimplePractice that has a client portal for appointment reminders, secure messages, sharing documents, and billing information.
 Simple to use, you don’t even have to set up an account.

 MY PHILOSOPHY